By Brian E. Clark

 Every year, the second week of February, we have a Lions Club fishery for all members of the family, which also includes snowshoe softball, a broomball tournament and snowshoe races.
 “The kids' eyes really light up as long as they have something on the end of their poles.”

 Conrad Heeg, who runs the Eagle River Chamber of Commerce, says the terrain around his town boasts more than 500 miles of groomed snowmobile trails that run through the forests and over frozen lakes.

-“We’ve been the snowmobiling capital of the world since 1964, so winter is a huge season for us with major races and other events, like our Klondike Days,” he says, noting that SNOWGOER Magazine has repeatedly ranked the Eagle River Area as the best destination for a family snowmobiling vacation.
+“We’ve been the snowmobiling capital of the world since 1964, so winter is a huge season for us with major races and other events” he says, noting that SNOWGOER Magazine has repeatedly ranked the Eagle River Area as the best destination for a family snowmobiling vacation.

 Numerous lakeside resorts and restaurants stay open in the winter, he says, which makes it easy for snowmobilers to find a place to dine or gas up their machines.

 And while many snowmobilers bring their own machines, visitors can typically rent them for $150 a day or $200 on weekends, he says, with an additional charge for clothing and helmets.

 To the east on the shores of Green Bay, Marinette Chamber of Commerce director Jamie Darge says ATV riders and snowmobilers can take to county trails all winter long.
 And when the ice freezes solid on the bay, snowmobilers can ride all the way to Door County.